selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-setup-a-validator-with-reverse-proxy.md

 ##### listen-addr

-`listen-addr` - the specification of what port the polkadot application will connect to the reverse proxy.
+`listen-addr` - the specification of what port the selendra application will connect to the reverse proxy.
 In our example, `/ip4/0.0.0.0/tcp/<P2P_PORT>` specifies that you want to listen to NGINX on the localhost address (`0.0.0.0`, or all interfaces), with TCP packets on the pre-defined p2p port.

-- `P2P_PORT` - the port that the polkadot application connects to NGINX.
+- `P2P_PORT` - the port that the selendra application connects to NGINX.

 #### Starting the validator with the NGINX proxy